 If you are interested, you can enter the tower.
 It is best to purchase your ticket in advance or wait in the line that forms in front of the tower.
 For the shortest wait in line, get here at opening time (9:30 am).
 If you wait too late in the day, the queue closes so you may be denied entry.

-The Monument of Discoveries (Padrão dos Descobrimentos in Portuguese) celebrates the Portuguese Age of Discovery.
+The Monument to the Discoveries (Padrão dos Descobrimentos in Portuguese) celebrates the Portuguese Age of Discovery.
 It is located on the Tagus River where ships departed to explore India and Asia.

 Monument of Discoveries Lisbon | Best Things to Do in Lisbon